isomerpages/moe-jpjc/_partnerships/School Canteen Advertisements.md

 <br>Incomplete forms will be rejected.
 <br>For any enquiries, please contact our Admin Executive, Mdm Ang Soh Luan or Mdm Ng Beng Guan at telephone no. 6564 6878 extension 202 / 206.</p>

-<p><u>Application will close on 7 October 2025</u>:<br>
+<p><u>Application will close on 11 December 2025</u>:<br>
-Application Form, duly complied must be submitted to the General Office, Jurong Pioneer JC <u>no later than 7 October 2025 before noon.</u> Late application will not be considered.</p>
+Application Form, duly complied must be submitted to the General Office, Jurong Pioneer JC <u>no later than 11 December 2025 before noon.</u> Late application will not be considered.</p>

 <p><u>Food Tasting</u>:<br>